 HTML5 To-do List

 Editable Content

 Thanks to the HTML5 feature called content editable, the list items can be edited by a user simply by clicking on the text of the list item.
-Once the text has been edited, the user has the option to save or cancel.
+Once the text has been edited, the enter key is used to save the new list item.
 Notice that each word is automatically capitalized to increase readability.

+HTML5 To-do List